cisebaba/ourspace/docs/journals/allisha.md

+## June 6, 2022

+Today we officially finished back-end for the events microservice!
+We had some issues with the format of the data we wanted so we had to change one of our views but now it works and the back-end is officially done for that microservice!

+We spent SO MUCH TIME on the front-end for our create event form today.
+But we did finish the form to create an event.
+I learned so much today about nesting data and flattening/formatting and unflattening/unformatting data!
+I think I was on the right track but reorganizing our data never came to my mind so when Curtis showed us that, it was really helpful and I think it will come in handy in the future.
+The other half of our team showed us how to make a table and their FastAPI views for the jobs microservice.

+We spent the end of the day deciding what to do and how to spend the rest of our time on the project.
+We came up with a plan to split up the microservices and front-end for the microservices individually so we can get more work done.

 ## June 3, 2022

 Today, we stayed with our same group (me, Cise, and Starr).
 Since we finished the back-end portion of the events microservice yesterday, our focus for today was front-end!